Maria Jesus Gutierrez Gines

 Her work involves numerous disciplines, such as soil science, plant science, soil-plant interactions, soil microbiology, ecotoxicology, ecological restoration, soil and water interactions, and environmental education.

-She leads the Centre for Integrated Biowaste Research (www.cibr.org.nz(external link)), a transdisciplinary research team with scientists from nine research organisations and universities with the vision of a New Zealand with all its biowaste beneficially reused and recycled with maximised environmental, social, cultural and economic outcomes.
+She leads the Biowaste Team at ESR which work closely with other ESR’s teams and other research organisations in a transdisciplinary way with the vision of a New Zealand with all its biowaste beneficially reused and recycled with maximised environmental, social, cultural and economic outcomes.

 The wonder of plants has never stopped surprising Maria.
 In her PhD at Alcala University and the Centre for Environmental Sciences, CSIC (Spain), she studied the plant communities that naturally thrived in soils highly contaminated by trace elements (cadmium, lead, arsenic, zinc, copper) and organic contaminants (like PCBs, and PAHs), and how to use those plants and their associated microorganisms to remediate those soils.